tsukimidaifuku/kth_machine_learning/README.md

 # Lab 1: About decision tree

-My code for this assignment is at Lab1 > Python > Assignment.ipynb
+My code for this assignment is at Lab1 > python > assignment.ipynb